jackgraddon/discordify/README.md

 ## Overview

-`discordify` is a simple command-line script to compress videos to a maximum file size of 10MB—ideal for sharing on Discord, which has file size limits.
+`discordify` is a simple command-line script to compress videos to a maximum file size of 10MB—ideal for sharing on Discord.
 It uses `ffmpeg` to re-encode videos with an optimized bitrate to meet this target, while preserving reasonable video quality.
+The script calculates the bitrate dynamically to fit the compressed video into a 10MB file size limit.
+Audio bitrates are fixed at 128 kbps; video bitrate adjusts based on video duration.

 ## Features